African Man Shot Dead for Breaking Virus Curfew

 The Singapore government will distribute reusable masks to all households from this Sunday for “some added protection,” Lee said.

-LONDON — London’s Heathrow Airport will alternate on a weekly basis which of its two runways it will use amid “significantly fewer flights” during the coronavirus pandemic.
+London’s Heathrow Airport will alternate on a weekly basis which of its two runways it will use amid “significantly fewer flights” during the coronavirus pandemic.

 The airport, which is the U.K.’s main hub, said it will operate from one strip beginning Monday to “increase resilience and safety for staff, passengers and cargo.”